 Students who finish the program with a grade of B- or higher can move directly into second year courses in most programs within the Faculty of Arts and Social Sciences.
-Most Faculty of Science subjects will require the completion of the first year content before second year courses can be taken.
+Most Bachelor of Science courses will require the completion of the first year content before second year courses can be taken.
 Please consult the Academic Calendar for a complete list of degree requirements by program.